nardew/talipp/README.md

 ### What's new in the latest version

+- new 'Schaff Trend Cycle' indicator added!
 - talipp is on [conda-forge](https://github.com/conda-forge/talipp-feedstock) too!
-- new `TTM Squeeze` indicator added!

 For the full history of changes see [CHANGELOG](https://github.com/nardew/talipp/blob/master/CHANGELOG.md).